Hua Beach near Kamala

 But there was!
-While I was scanning google earth as I often do when searching for tracks, hills and temples, I noticed a sandy cove on the ‘Millionaire’s Row’ a hilly stretch of grassy hill passed Kamala Beach nicknamed this way for the large amount of incredibly luxurious villas built all along.
+While I was scanning google earth as I often do when searching for tracks, hills and temples, I noticed a sandy cove on the ‘Millionaire’s Row’ a hilly stretch of the grassy hill past Kamala Beach nicknamed this way for the large amount of incredibly luxurious villas built all along.

 As soon as I got a chance, I rode my bike around the area wondering how could I miss this beach after driving this road quite a number of times.
-After all this is the way to the Paresa Resort where we had a memorable wedding party.
+After all, this is the way to the Paresa Resort where we had a memorable wedding party.

 I was rather excited about my little discovery even though quite a few people told me since then that they knew about it.
-On the parking, a small run down restaurant gave me the beach name: Hua Beach.
+On the parking, a small run-down restaurant gave me the beach name: Hua Beach.
 The only sign of life around was some guy sleeping on top of a table.
 Obviously not worried about business, but I didn’t check if he was alive.

-Just before stepping on the beach itself I spotted a rather scary sign nailed to a tree and written with dripping red paint (see photo).
+Just before stepping on the beach itself, I spotted a rather scary sign nailed to a tree and written with dripping red paint (see photo).
 Another hesitation here…

 Anyway, I didn’t come all this way to turn around now, I sneaked in places more challenging than this!
-(I was later told that the sign said ‘Do not collect crabs on the beach’.)
+(I was later told that the sign said Do not collect crabs on the beach.)